 Many institutional investors, including the Illinois Treasurer, have advocated for gender diversity on corporate boards through proxy voting policies and through direct shareholder-company engagement.
 These actions, now broadly adopted by institutional investors across the world, have helped generate an increase in gender diversity on corporate boards.
 The lack of data on racial/ethnic composition, however, makes it difficult to apply the same tools and creates unnecessary barriers to investment analysis and academic study.

 This initiative aligns with the work of The Thirty Percent Coalition, a national organization that, in addition to advocating for board diversity, has called on companies to publicly disclose their board composition, inclusive of gender, race and ethnicity.
 This initiative builds on the Coalition’s work by expanding this call to action to Russell 3000 companies.
+It also builds on the momentum of the Midwest Investors Diversity Initiative and the Northeast Investors Diversity Initiative.

 Should you have any questions or inquiries, please contact the Office of the Illinois State Treasurer at (217) 843-0132 or MWVD@illinoistreasurer.gov.